Ravali-wow/mymlproject-/README.md

 python setup.py bdist_egg ---------- command to generate .egg-info file for our project

 python -m src.exception_handler ---------- to run a file present in src package

+git push origin main------------to push from origin of repository to main repository present in git hub server